-Mr. Nadig was a Litigation Associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP, where he worked on a variety of complex commercial litigation matters and various pro bono cases.
+Alok was a Litigation Associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP, where he worked on a variety of complex commercial litigation matters and various pro bono cases.

 “Sanford Heisler Sharp, LLP dedicates tremendous resources to fulfilling its mission of leveling the playing field between workers and their employers.
 I chose the firm because I wanted to join a team of brilliant and zealous advocates who are committed to using their talents for the greater good.”

-Alok Nadig is an Associate in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
-He received his Bachelor of Arts degree and Bachelor of Music degree, each magna cum laude, from Northwestern University, where he was elected to Phi Beta Kappa.
-He received his J.D., cum laude, from New York University School of Law.
+Alok Nadig is an Associate in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
+He received his J.D. cum laude from New York University School of Law and his B.A. magna cum laude and B.Mus. magna cum laude from Northwestern University, where he was awarded membership to the Phi Beta Kappa Society.

-- J.D., New York University School of Law, cum laude, 2016
+- J.D., New York University School of Law, 2016, cum laude

-- B.A. & B.Mus., Northwestern University, magna cum laude, Phi Beta Kappa, 2012
+- B.A. and B.Mus., Northwestern University, 2012, magna cum laude, Phi Beta Kappa

 - Racial Equity Strategies Clinic at NYU Law – NAACP Legal Defense & Education Fund